Nairobi – Ongata Rongai – Ngong – Maai Mahiu – Suswa

 In 2020 I had planned some very cool train rides.
 Some local, others further away to the south.
-I had the Shosholoza Meyl in South Africa, Benguela Railway in the Congo, and the TAZARA in mind.
+I had the Shosholoza Meyl in South Africa, Benguela Railway, and the TAZARA in mind.
 But COVID-19 happened!
 This Virus had all these trips and many more journeys canceled.

 Sitting still however was no option.
 Because the wandering voice is always whispering “Let’s go out somewhere”.
 And you can’t ignore it for long.

 On this day I heeded the call for adventure and headed out.
 Not to go far away, but to see where this train ride would take me.
 The long-distance train between Nairobi and Suswa had just resumed operations and being a train travel junkie, I wanted to try it out.

 By 8:30 am I was at Nairobi Terminus’ booking window and bought a return ticket.
 The Mombasa bound train had just left and the speed of activities at the station building was slow.
 Cleaners lazily mopped the floors while hostesses at the train doors took their time to welcome passengers.